-All class work is to be done on standard-size wide-rule loose leaf notebook paper.
+All class work is to be done on standard-size loose leaf notebook paper.
 Certain subjects may require a special type of paper (graph, construction, typing, etc.).
 All work must be neat and legible.
 A teacher may refuse to accept work that is not neat and legible.
-We believe homework is an integral part of our school program.
+We believe that homework, when given with purpose, can be an integral part of our school program.
 Not completing and turning in homework assignments will result in discipline, as outlined in the Discipline section of this handbook.

 Report Cards will be published on MySchoolWorx at the end of each quarter.
-Also, to keep you informed of your child's progress, we will send out Progress Reports midway through each of the nine weeks.
+Also, to keep you informed of your child's progress, your MSW account will always have a live view of your child's grades that are accessible at all times.